Rosa Namises: Political career

 In the early 1980s Namises joined the then-illegal SWAPO party.
 She organised meetings, acquired new members, and distributed promotional material.
 She was caught and spent two months in solitary confinement but soon returned to her activist's activities.
 In 1985 she lost her job in the hospital after having been seen holding hands in public with a white doctor, violating apartheid legislation on racial segregation.
 She was also jailed a second time for her political activities, this time for 14 months.

 Once released she was offered a job by the Catholic Church as community development officer.
 In the same year Ben Ulenga was released from Robben Island prison.
 Namises and Ulenga met and became a couple soon thereafter.
 When she was pregnant with their second child in 1987 but they still refused to marry each other, Namises was fired.
 She also abandoned her Catholic faith at that time, and for that reason.
 Namises then went into exile and worked in Europe and America.
 She only returned after the Independence of Namibia in 1990.
 Not long thereafter several past human rights violations by SWAPO were uncovered.
 When the party subsequently erected a wall of silence instead of reappraising what had happened, Namises ceased her SWAPO membership in 1992.

 When the Congress of Democrats (CoD) was founded in 1999, Namises was one of its founding members.
 In the subsequent parliamentary elections, the CoD gained seven seats, and Namises as secretary-general became a Member of Parliament for the 3rd National Assembly.
 When the CoD only gained five seats in the next elections in 2004, Namises was one of the politicians not to return to parliament.
 However, after the party expelled Nora Schimming-Chase in 2009, Namises took her seat for the remainder of the legislative period.

 Activism

 As Namises went in and out of politics, she spent the time in between as an activist and lobbyist.
 Her first formal role was her work at the Legal Assistance Centre in the early 1990s, a job she took after quitting SWAPO.
 She helped to discover and fight human rights violations there, a step she described as "revenge".

 She is the director of Woman Solidarity Namibia, an organisation fighting violence against women and children.
 Namises is also the founder and main operator of Dolam Residential Child Care, a day-care facility for vulnerable children.
 There are currently 21 children at the centre.

-Interests

-Namises is interest in taking care of the vulnerable children and helping people at large, she's also interest in politics.